jocafi/replicate-couchdb/README.md

 ```bash
  $ npm install
 ```
-Now you can start replicating a CouchDB (source) to another instance of CouchdDB (target).
+Now you can start replicating a CouchDB (source) to another instance of CouchDB (target).

 ```bash
  $ npm start <source url> <target url>